 - Size: Items must fit in the back of the garbage truck.
 Dismantle large items.

-The City reserves the right to deny collection of any items deemed hazardous to our trucks or staff.
-For example, long railroad ties can puncture our trucks' hopper and hydraulics.
+- Why We Don't Accept Some Items: The City will not collect any items hazardous to our trucks or staff.
+For example, long railroad ties can puncture the trucks' hopper and hydraulics.
 If you're unsure if your items are acceptable, please call 319.248.1740.

 - Dumping Items: Do not leave your garbage at other people's curbs.

 - Trash Pickers: If someone helps themselves to your curbside items and leaves a mess behind, you are responsible for cleaning it up.

 As usual, tag extra bags of garbage, and put yard waste in a biodegradable Coralville yard waste bag or in a 33-gallon container with an annual yard waste sticker.